 - Add Google Drive to Windows ‘Send To’ Menu

 If you frequently send e-mails and share data from Google Drive, then it must be very troublesome to open Google Drive to attach or share a document.
-So, to make the work easy, you can download and install Google Drive for your desktop.
+So, to make the work easy, you can download and install Google Drive on your desktop.

 Once Google Drive is installed, navigate to Users > [yourusername] > AppData > Roaming > Microsoft > Windows > SendTo.